imagej/imagej.github.io/README.md

 ## Syntax highlighting

-Syntax highlighting (via [Rogue](https://github.com/rouge-ruby/rouge)) supporting over 100 different languages can be activated by adding the language used after the first ` ``` ` before the code block.
+Syntax highlighting (via [Rogue](https://github.com/rouge-ruby/rouge)) supporting over 100 different languages can be activated by adding the language used after the first ` ``` ` before the code block:

--

 ```
 Python example: